tollmanz/a-fresher-cache/readme.txt

 4. WordPress cache refresh items are built into the plugin and stored under a menu item called "Core".

 == Changelog ==

+= 0.1.1 =
+* Functions for removing transients
+* Documentation updates
+* Verified compatibility with 3.4

 = 0.1 =
 * Initial release